efrecon/unforge/README.md

 This script has minimal dependencies.
 It has been tested under `bash` and `ash` and will be able to download content as long as `curl` (preferred) or `wget` (including the busybox version) are available at the `$PATH`.

+## Highlights

++ Takes either the full URL to a repository, or its owner/tag as a first parameter.
+In the second case, the URL is constructed out of the value of the `-t` option -- `github` by default.
++ When APIs provide a way to make the difference, the search order for the reference is branch name, tag name, commit reference.
++ Wipes the content of the target directory, unless the `UNGIT_KEEP` variable is set to `1`.
+Since `ungit` is about obtaining snapshots of target repositories, the default prevents mixing snapshots.
++ `-p` can prevent the target directory to be modified by forcing all files and sub-directories to be read-only.
+This can prevent modification by headlessness.

 ## Why?